thientran1707/t-jest/README.md

 ## A simple JS testing framework

-A simple implementation of JS testing framework, mostly inspired from the Jest framework The purpose of creating this mini-testing framework is for educational purpose and self-exploration only.
-So we focus on some simple use cases only
+A simple implementation of JS testing framework, mostly inspired from the Jest framework

+The purpose of creating this mini-testing framework is for educational purpose and self-exploration, so we focus on some simple use cases only

 ## Content